mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Except for the issue with beginnings of the strokes, Wacom tablets usually work no matter the OS.

 #.
-Huion tablets should work on Windows and on Linux, on Mac there might be issues.
+Huion tablets should work on Windows and on Linux, on macOS there might be issues.

 #.
 XP-Pen tablets and the rest of brands can have issues everywhere (on all systems).